iliarafa/UFOs/README.md

 **Step 2**: Hit Return, click on any point of the page's body, or move to the next field.

 ### Summary

 Due to our data file's current structure we face a serious drawback that may affect the functionality of the page.
 The date format cannot be easily specified.
+Right now our filter accepts the following date format : M/DD/YYYY.
+That works fine for the data we have now as all sightings happened in January.
+If we later have a sighting in October and we perform a search based on the date filter we will get an empty table.
+To resolve this we would have to alter the value for the Date key to the following format : MM/DD/YYYY

+In the same way State and City names are in lower case letters which might confuse a user expecting uppercase letter for state values and capitalized city names as is the common practice.
+If for example one enters CA for California will get no results.
+This could be resolved by defining "example" placeholders like "st" for State or "city" for City but correcting our data file is surely a more efficient process.

+In terms of readability, the duration format has to be in the same unit.
+Either seconds or minutes so it is easily comparable.
+We also have to use either minutes or mins. or min but all these at the same time.
+This also goes back to modifying our data.js